 What wavelength of infra red is my object emitting?

-In some cases this can be very specific eg: gas detection, human body
+In some cases this can be very specific eg: gas detection, human

 PbS - Lead Sulphide 1-3 microns